Rodrigo77dDrummond/Grading_Tool/README.md

 TO-DO LIST:

-1. Fill in custom answers for each feedback.
+1. Review server basics
-2. Create an opening and closing.
+2. Create a custom opening and closing.
-3. Create Python to access sketch.js file
+3. Create a server
-4. Deocrate and customize website
+4. Create a database with recall
-5. Figure out how to create a file with the comment as supposed to the console logging.
+5. Deocrate and customize website